What is a thesis statement?

 A good thesis statement is specific, clear, original, and includes a comment on how you are positioning yourself with respect to the issue at hand.
 You must consistently avoid vague wording.
 Moreover, you should avoid stating the obvious, like “The point I want to make in my paper…”.

-The following checklist will help you meet the above necessary requirements to write a good thesis statement.
+The following checklist will help you meet the afore-mentioned requirements for writing a good thesis statement.

 There are serious objections to today’s horror movies.

 1) Because modern cinematic techniques have allowed filmmakers to get more graphic, horror flicks have desensitized young American viewers to violence.

 2) The pornographic violence in “bloodbath” slasher movies degrades both men and women.

 3) Today’s slasher movies fail to deliver the emotional catharsis that 1930s horror films did.